 The following image demonstrates what should be visible after importing the tutorial project:

 The icon highlighted in Figure 3 will take you to the CAD mode, where you can perform the flow volume extraction.
-For more details and instructions, please refer this article.
+For more details and instructions, please refer to this article.
 Additionally, you can have a look at the CAD mode operations performed for the ‘Theater’ geometry and repeat the same.

 Repeat this for the rest of the sets.

-The radiation is toggled off for this project.
+The radiation button is toggled off for this project.
 However, all bodies with a temperature greater than absolute zero emit radiation, and in contrast to conduction or convection, this phenomenon requires no medium, so it could also be added, and it becomes more important when the simulation has high temperatures.
 Learn more about simulating radiation with SimScale here.

 Click on ‘Model‘ in the simulation tree to define the gravity force acting on the domain.
 In this case, gravity is defined in the negative y-direction: